 Freezers quietly chug along in a basement or utility area and are easy take for granted – until they unexpectedly fail.
 This post is about getting a “heads-up” before a major loss.

 Freezer “door seals” are a major performance concern.
 Accordion pleats and magnetic attraction allow the seal to compress and extend to close gaps of varying size.
 They are by no means a perfect “hermetic” seal and only slow down the leakage of internal cold/heavy/dry air OUT to be replaced by warm/light/wet room air leaking IN.
 This is why frost forms on the internal walls and coils.
-Frost represents the condensation and freezing of room air humidity on these cold surfaces.
+Frost represents the condensation and freezing of room air humidity (water vapor) on these cold surfaces.
 The more leakage the quicker it forms.
 Make sure your door seals are undamaged without excess crud in the pleats (particularly along the bottom seal of an upright style freezer) and are not age-hardened.
 Dirt and crud accumulation in the pleats restrict seal compression, slowly making that portion of the seal less compliant.

 Chest freezers are less vulnerable to air leakage because the seal is all at a single elevation with a uniform internal air pressure behind it.
 Their seal pleats are oriented horizontally and don’t collect crud.
 Upright freezer seals are faced with a pressure differential between top and bottom due to the tall column of warmer-top and colder-bottom air they are holding in.
 The bottom seal tends to collect crud from inside the freezer box.
 Uprights are prone to leak OUT at bottom and pull IN at top.

 Quarters , halves and boxes newly available for fall 2018 farm pick-up or Minneapolis/St Paul or Fargo metro delivery.
 Check the freezer and see if you need to replenish.
-Outdoor grilling season still in force and indoor oven roasting and braising becoming compelling again.
+Outdoor grilling season still has a few legs and indoor oven roasting and braising aromas in the air.
+See Osso Buco

 If you’ve got a quality, slow-BBQ’d cut with a delicate smoke for making pulled- pork this sauce is the way to go.
 Forget the gloppy, sugary, branded trash entirely.
 Doubles as a dressing for slaw!
 Add sparingly (1/2 to 1 Tablespoon per pound) to shredded pork and also serve on the side as a dip for the sandwich.